← Back to Lexicon

 Digital Deeds (like the ERC-721 standard) flip that script.
 10

-5.2 Practical Examples of Digital Deeds
+Practical Examples of Digital Deeds

 This is the "best-case scenario," a vision of what the web should be.

-• For Digital Art & Collectibles (The Obvious Use): This is the Beeple example, but understood correctly.
-An artist mints a "Digital Deed" for their work.
-When you buy it, you are not buying the JPEG; you are buying the provenance.
-The deed proves you are the owner of the original.
-More importantly, the underlying code (a "smart contract") can ensure the artist automatically receives 10% of every future resale—a royalty system that has never been possible for physical artists.
+• For Digital Art & Collectibles (The Obvious Use): This is the Beeple example, but correctly understood.
+An artist mints a Digital Deed for their work.
+When the deed is purchased, the buyer is not buying the JPEG; the buyer is buying the provenance.
+The deed proves ownership of the original.
+More importantly, the underlying code (a smart contract) can ensure the artist automatically receives 10% of every future resale—a royalty system never possible for physical artists.

-• For Music & "First Pressings": A band can release their new album as 1,000 "Digital Deeds."
+• For Music & "First Pressings": A band releases their new album as 1,000 Digital Deeds.
 These are the verifiable "first pressings," akin to a limited-edition vinyl run.
-Owning one might grant you access to concert pre-sales, private Q&As, or a share of streaming royalties.
+Owning one might grant access to concert pre-sales, private Q&As, or a fractional share of future royalties.
 The deed becomes a direct, provable link between the artist and their most passionate fans.

-• For Real-World Assets & Provenance: This is where the "JPEG" illusion fully collapses.
-A "Digital Deed" can be attached to a real-world object.
-When you buy a luxury watch, you also get a Digital Deed for it.
-When you sell the watch, you transfer the deed.
-This creates an unforgeable, public history of ownership, killing the market for fakes and verifying provenance forever.
-This is already being used for everything from real estate to rare whiskey.
+• For Real-World Assets & Provenance: This is where the JPEG illusion fully collapses.
+A Digital Deed can be attached to a real-world object.
+When a luxury watch is purchased, a Digital Deed is also received.
+When the watch is sold, the deed is transferred.
+This creates an unforgeable, public history of ownership, eliminating the market for fakes and verifying provenance forever.
+This is already used for everything from real estate to rare whiskey.
 11

 • For Digital Identity & Reputation (The "Soulbound" Idea): This is perhaps the most powerful idea.
-What if your university degree, your professional certifications, or your driver's license were "Digital Deeds"?
-These would be "soulbound" deeds—you can prove you own them, but you cannot sell them.
-12 They are part of you.
-In this model, you own your identity.
-You are no longer reliant on Facebook or LinkedIn to "verify" who you are.
-You hold the deeds to your own life, and you can present them to any platform you wish.
+A university degree, professional certifications, or a driver's license become Digital Deeds.
+These would be "soulbound" deeds—possession is provable, but sale is impossible.
+12 They are part of the individual.
+In this model, the individual owns their identity.
+Reliance on Facebook or LinkedIn to "verify" identity is unnecessary.
+The individual holds the deeds to their own life, and can present them to any platform desired.

 When the skeptic says, "I just right-clicked and saved your JPEG," the answer is simple: